linatal/WordAlignments_dictionary/README.md

 ### Overview and Output Files

-For the SynSemClass project, we need two output files per synonym class. `createOutputFiles.py` takes the MGIZA output-file and filtered corpus files and creates:
+For the SynSemClass, we need two output files per synonym class. `createOutputFiles.py` takes the MGIZA output-file and filtered corpus files and creates:

 1. a file with most common word alignments: `candidate_verbs_{VERB_NAME}_{CLASS_NAME}.csv`
 2. a file with verbs and candidate example sentences:  `candidate_sentences_{EN-VERB_NAME}_{CLASS_NAME}.csv`